-For multimedia tasks, we define context to include several interdependent features: the task, outline, time, space, user, audience, medium, rhetorical mode, mood, and history.
+For multimedia presentations, we define context to include several interdependent features: the outline, time, space, presenter, audience, medium, rhetorical mode, mood, and history.
 This certainly does not represent a closed set; a more refined framework could of course use several other such features.
 We give here a brief description of the context variables.